 Basically, this is where you word vomit everything you know about the project within the template or outline you’ve created.
 This is the time to reflect on past performance and anticipate what happens next.

 This exercise is important because it allows you to consider and digest project happenings without constraining yourself to have to edit and format along the way.

 6. Edit Your Work

-Come back and edit your status report.
-You want to ensure your status report is accurate and clear of errors.
-Sending perfect reports shows your clients and team that you’ve put time and thought into the status report – that it is important and of value.
+Sending high-quality reports shows your clients and team that you’ve put time and thought into the status report—that it is important and of value.
 Simple mistakes can send the message that you don’t care.

 Double-check that your status report includes the following:

 - Project health

 - What was recently completed

 - Add in anything you forgot, or that’s changed since your first draft.